vatbub/smartCharger/Readme.md

 ## Charging modes
 Smart Charger supports different charging modes:
 - Optimized charging: Switches the charger on and off automatically in order to keep the battery level between 25% and 80%.
-Recommended for normal day to day work which is does not require high performance.
+Recommended for normal day-to-day work which is does not require high performance.
 - Full charge: Switches the charger on all the time.
 Recommended if you need all the performance of your laptop (some laptops will slow down if they are on battery) or if you want your laptop to be charged to 100%.
 - Stop charging: Will discharge your laptop completely.